Former Arizona high school star Marvin Bagley III a star in LA

 A son of Shaquille O’Neal, a son of the late Manute Bol, Arizona-bound Ira Lee and the younger brothers of UCLA star Lonzo Ball are among those looking to stop Sierra Canyon.

-Two of Bagley’s teammates, Cody Riley (UCLA) and Remy Martin (Arizona) also are big-school bound.
+Two of Bagley’s teammates, Cody Riley (UCLA) and Remy Martin (ASU) also are big-school bound.

 Fans in the LA area can see this is a big deal — the CIF Southern Section, according to an LA Times story, made “a large financial commitment to play the Open Division semifinals Feb.
 24 at USC’s 10,280-seat Galen Center even though there’s no guarantee the top four teams — Chatsworth Sierra Canyon, Chino Hills, Santa Ana Mater Dei and Torrance Bishop Montgomery — will make it.”